 2. In homemade deodorant

-Some homemade deodorants can be pretty irritating to the skin, especially if your skin is sensitive.
+Some natural deodorants can be pretty irritating to the skin, especially if your skin is sensitive.
 That’s where this recipe comes in handy!
 This DIY deodorant spray recipe is tough on odors but not your skin.

 The essential oil mixture of florals with a bit of lavender and orange will make you feel happy and keep you smelling fresh.
 Plus, the heavenly aroma will make you swoon!
 So, if you’re having trouble finding a DIY deodorant recipe that works for you, go ahead and give this Homemade Deodorant Spray a try.